keml-group/keml/README.md

 # KEML (model)

 KEML is an [Eclipse EMF project](https://projects.eclipse.org/projects/modeling.emf.emf) meaning it consists of a set of Eclipse Plugins that create several handy editors and analyzers for KEML files.
 Each of these plugins forms a project of the [KEML group](https://gitlab.uni-koblenz.de/keml).
 You are currently viewing the **KEML model project**.
-It basically holds the central definition of the KEML model as an .ecore file and can be used to generate the model java classes and further projects (see [Usage and Code Generation](#Usage-and-Code-Generation)).
+It basically holds the central definition of the KEML model as an .ecore file and can be used to generate the model java classes and further projects (see [Code Generation](#Code-Generation)).

 ## The KEML ecore model (semantics)